 Why Glen Mhor?
-A good question, and one I've been asked many times and will continue to answer.
+A good question, and one I've been asked many times and no doubt, will continue to answer.

 Why not?
 Would be my initial response.
-A distillery is a distillery, and Scotland has an army of fallen examples.
+A distillery is a distillery, and Scotland has an arsenal of examples that have fallen by the wayside and ceased production.
 I also recall Glen Mhor's life being labelled as dull, or words to that effect, by an old Malt Maniacs page.
 That always stuck with me, because I knew differently, but never got around to documenting the distillery visibly until starting this site in 2021.

 In reality, Glen Mhor is overlooked (as is its neighbour, Glen Albyn, literally across the road as you can see above), a distinctive Highland whisky, charismatic and challenging.
 To the North, Brora, rightfully attracts love and attention.
 On Islay, Port Ellen sends whisky enthusiasts into raptures and in Falkirk, Rosebank, is the jewel of the Lowland region.